IntelPython/numba-dpex/docs/user_guides/debugging/tools.rst

 Getting the DWARF from .elf file
 --------------------------------

-If you need to get the DWARF information from a specific kernel, you need to do the following.
+If you need to get the DWARF information from a specific kernel, just enable ``IGC_ShaderDumpEnable`` variable.
-You need to set ``IGC_ShaderDumpEnable``, IGC will write number of dumps into ``/tmp/IntelIGC``.
+IGC will write number of dumps into ``/tmp/IntelIGC``.

 .. code-block:: bash